adonegan/milestone4-mycomicjumble/README.md

 Following this, create a virtual environment using Python3 -m venv env and then activate it by opening a new terminal on your IDE.
 Next, install Django by using pip3 install Django==1.11.28 - or another version of your choice.
 Then add your project folder - in my case it's 'mycomicjumble' - in order to access the Settings.py file and additional files for the project.

 Before initialising git and pushing to your local repositiory on Github, ensure that the SECRET_KEY contained in the Settings.py file has been added to an env.py file - this file stores all the environment variables needed throughout the project and makes sure important private inforamtion isn't pushed to Github.
 Then initialise git, add a commit message and then push everything to your online repository.
-For me, this is at Github - accessible here: <https://github.com/adonegan/milestone4-mycomicjumble>.
+For me, this is at Github - accessible [here](https://github.com/adonegan/milestone4-mycomicjumble).

 The project is now visible and accessible locally by using python3 manage.py runserver on your IDE.
 To exit the project, press Control-C, if using VSCode.
 Initialise the database and create tables within it by using python3 manage.py migrate.
 Following this, add a base.html page as a top level file for the project and when adding new apps (by using python3 manage.py startapp Home, for example) extend the base.html file to new pages.